Download our magazine

 Singita Lebombo Lodge is an architectural icon in the safari world.
-Inspired by the perching nests of eagles, the 15 glass cube suites jut out from the rock face and offer spectacular views across the Sweni River and this isolated piece of pristine wilderness.
+Inspired by the perching nests of eagles, the 15 glass cube suites jut out from the rock face and offer spectacular views across the Sweni River in Kruger National Park, South Africa.

 The 15 suites are constructed almost entirely of glass, which ensures that your game viewing experience starts as soon as you get out of bed.
-The incredible views of the wilderness all around you can be enjoyed from both the indoor and outdoor showers and from the bathtub.
+The views can also be enjoyed from both the indoor and outdoor showers and from the bathtub.

-Found on the far eastern reaches of the Kruger National Park, Singita Lebombo is a 1.5-hour flight to Satara airstrip from Johannesburg, followed by a 45-minute game transfer to the lodge.
+Found on the far eastern reaches of the Kruger National Park in South Africa, Singita Lebombo is a 1.5-hour flight to Satara airstrip from Johannesburg, followed by a 45-minute game transfer to the lodge.

 During the stay, guests can take part in guided safari walks, game drives, mountain biking, stargazing safaris, archery, cooking classes and many more.
 They are likely to spot a great variety of wildlife, including leopard, famously large prides of lion, white rhino, black rhino, buffalo, elephant, hippopotamus, cheetah and sable.

-Children over the age of 10 are welcome and plenty of activities are on offer.
+Children over the age of 10 are welcome at Singita Lebombo Lodge and plenty of activities are on offer.
 They can enjoy baking with the lodge chefs, taking part in an exciting mini rangers course which includes frogging, butterfly capture and release, and bush survival techniques to name a few.